logo

 Yes.
 However you must ensure that the Trade Mark is displayed in accordance with the Trade Mark Agreement per clause 32 of the Code of Conduct.

-I am providing immigration advice for different businesses, can I use the Trade Mark in my signature/credentials for each business?
+I am providing immigration advice for different businesses, can I use the trade mark in my signature/credentials for each business?

 Trans-Tasman Mutual Recognition Arrangement